I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_client_controller_basic_information.md

 ## Members

+`Version`

+The version number of this structure.
+Set this member to <b>GPIO_CONTROLLER_BASIC_INFORMATION_VERSION</b>, which is defined in the Gpioclx.h header file.

+`Size`

+The size, in bytes, of this structure.
+Set this member to <b>sizeof</b>(<b>CLIENT_CONTROLLER_BASIC_INFORMATION</b>).

+`TotalPins`

+The number of pins on the GPIO controller.
+If the pins are partitioned into multiple banks, this member specifies the total pin count across all of the banks in the GPIO controller.

+`NumberOfPinsPerBank`

+The number of GPIO pins for each bank.
+The maximum number of pins for each bank is 64.
+The pins on the GPIO controller are partitioned into one or more banks.
+Each bank contains the number of pins specified by this parameter, with the possible exception of the last bank.
+For more information, see Remarks.

 `DeviceIdleTimeout`

 The idle time-out interval, in milliseconds, if the GPIO controller supports the D3 power state.
 The time-out interval is the minimum amount of time that a GPIO controller stays in the D0 state after the controller becomes idle.
 After the time-out interval expires, the power manager might request that the controller switch to the D3 state.